xrusso/outcome-driven-innovation/README.md

    * n columns of Satisfaction ratings (1 to 5), one per outcome
    * arbitrary number of other columns e.g. for demographic data

+### A Basic Quickstart Guide to Using These Files
+* Install R from
+* Install RStudio from
+* Install Github Desktop from
+* Clone this repository using Github Desktop (so you have the files locally)
+* Open RStudio and take the following steps via the console:
+  * Set the working directory to where your files are e.g. `setwd("~/User/ODI_Analysis/outcome-driven-innovation")`
+  * Generate mock data file:  `source("generate_mock_data.R")`
+  * Run the analysis on the mock data: `source("mock_analysis.R")`
+* Look in the working directory to see 3 new files:
+  * `mockdata.csv` is the CSV file containing an example of what survey results might look like
+  * `mock_analysis_results.csv` is a CSV file containing the results of the ODI analysis on the mock data
+  * `OpportunityMap.png` is an image file with a chart of mock outcomes plotted by Importance & Satisfaction scores

+Note that when you first type the `source` commands it may need to install a bunch of different R libraries.
+This should happen automatically, but if not check out the first few lines of `mock_analysis.R` for key packages to install.

 ------
 I hope you find this useful!